DanielJDupont/DeepRL/README.md

 ### About Daniel Dupont

 #### I am making a commitment to writing a comprehensive resource on Deep Reinforcement Learning.
-I also enjoy learning new languages for travel and hypertrophy training for mountaineering.
+Two of my most significant daily hobbies include learning new languages for travel and hypertrophy training for mountaineering.

 > ***Seek freedom and become captive.
 Seek discipline and become free.***
 ---

 ### Why Learn Deep Reinforcement Learning?

-There is nothing more interesting to me than seeing these agents making superhuman like decisions in accomplishing their goals.
+There is nothing more interesting to me than watching these agents make superhuman-like decisions to accomplish their goals.

 > ***I am only passionately curious.***